Lifting Bars

 - Claw Hammers: For striking the bar into position and general demolition work

-- Club Hammers: Providing additional force when driving bars into stubborn materials
+- Club Hammers: Providing additional driving force when working with stubborn materials

-- Protective Gloves: Heavy-duty work gloves to protect hands from splinters and sharp edges
+- Protective Gloves: Heavy-duty work gloves to protect hands from splinters, sharp edges, and impact injuries

 - Pry Bar Sets: Smaller pry bars for detailed work alongside your main lifting bar